Welcome

 The LPA 1925, s.1(1), recognises only two legal estates:

 1. Fee simple absolute in possession (Freehold): This is the closest equivalent to absolute ownership.
 ‘Fee simple’ means it can be inherited by any heir.
-‘Absolute’ means ownership is not conditional.
+‘Absolute’ means ownership is not conditional on any event.
 ‘In possession’ means the owner has the immediate right to enjoy the land (including receiving rent).
 It can last indefinitely.

-2. Term of years absolute (Leasehold): This grants exclusive possession for a fixed, defined period (e.g., 99 years, 6 months, 1 week).
+2. Term of years absolute (Leasehold): This grants exclusive possession for a fixed, defined period (e.g., 999 years, 10 years, 6 months).
 The period must be certain from the outset.
+A term can be for a day or for a long period and includes periodic tenancies.

 Key Term: Estate